bpasanek/puzzlepoesis/_people/johnson-abigail.md

   - role: Author
 ---

-Abigail Johnson is a undergraduate in the English Department at U.Va.
+Abigail Johnson graduated from the English Department at U.Va. in 2019 with Distinction.
 Her photography and understanding of poetic form have been of great service the project.

 [<< Back <<](../people.html)